-When you are in a broken relationship your ability to be the best parent you can be is hampered – so separation can be a positive opportunity to have a better relationship with your children.
-Try not to see your child as a commodity to be bargained over – children don’t see their childhood like this – neither should you.
-Concentrate on quality not quantity.
+When you are in a broken relationship, your ability to be the best parent you can be is hampered.
+So, separation can be a positive opportunity to have a better relationship with your children.
+Try not to see your child as a commodity to be bargained over.
+Children don’t see their childhood like this, and neither should you.
+Concentrate on quality, not quantity.

 Think about the following: